Overview of Lavender Essential Oil

 9. Antimicrobial properties of Lavender essential oil due to monoterpenes

 Linalool and linalool oxide exhibit antimicrobial and antioxidant activity against Escherichia coli, Pseudomonas aeruginosa, Acinetobacter bohemicus, Salmonella enteritidis, Salmonella typhimurium, Salmonella pullorum, Staphylococcus aureus, Bacillus cereus, and Kocuria marina (18).
 It also improves the bacterial flora in the gastrointestinal tract, thereby increasing the production of digestive enzymes and improving digestion quality (19).

 10. Good for skin

-Lavender essential oil may be useful as an important facial acupuncture kit because it possesses analgesic effect which enhances cellular regeneration thus heal scar tissue, burns, acne, bug bites, jellyfish stings and calms wind and heat in the head.
+The lavender essential oil may be useful as an important facial acupuncture kit.
+As it possesses an analgesic effect that enhances cellular regeneration thus heal scar tissue.
+Also heals burns, acne, bug bites, jellyfish stings, and calms wind and heat in the head.

 Moreover, a few drops of lavender in a spray of distilled water are effective against hot flashes and red faces result from exposure to microwave radiation from cell phones or computers (20).

 11. Lavender essential oil treats headache and migraine